 Here are some of the most common pruning saws you'll encounter:

-- Japanese pull saw: A Japanese pull saw is similar to a coping saw but has a thinner blade that is ideal for making exact cuts.
+Japanese pull saw: A Japanese pull saw is similar to a coping saw but has a thinner blade that's ideal for making exact cuts.
 Japanese woodworkers often use it for creating traditional joinery.

 Tips on Maintaining Your Pruning Saws

 Here are a few tips on how to keep your pruning saws in tip-top shape:

 Keep the saw blades sharp: Dull saw blades will not only make your cuts less accurate, but they can also damage the workpiece.
 Use a file or sharpening stone to maintain the sharpness of the blades regularly.

 Keep the teeth clean: Over time, the teeth on your pruning saw can become clogged with dust and debris.
 It can affect both the accuracy of your cuts and the lifespan of the blades.
 Use a toothbrush or compressed air to clean the teeth after each use.

 Oil the moving parts regularly: The moving parts on your pruning saw must be lubricated to prevent rust and wear.
 Periodically apply a few drops of oil to these parts and wipe away any excess with a cloth.